Call Us: 0330 1332 857

 How long do you have to make a claim?

 It’s crucial to be aware of the time limits for filing a personal injury compensation claim, especially for brain and head injuries.
 In general, the deadline is 3 years from the date of the incident.
-However, there are exceptions:
+However, there are exceptions where this time limit does not apply:

-- If the claimant lacks mental capacity, they can file at any time once they regain it.
+• If the claimant lacks mental capacity, they can file at any time once they regain mental capacity.

-The process of making a traumatic brain injury compensation claims
+The process of making traumatic brain injury compensation claims

 When you have an initial consultation with our specialist brain injury solicitors, they will provide you with advice on brain injury claims and inform you about the regulations governing time limits.
 Our lawyers will request information about your accident and the resulting brain injuries.
 This information will be used to assess the likelihood of your claim being successful.
 They may ask you about details such as the location, date, and time of the accident, witness accounts, defendant, and circumstances.